rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

-As you can see, the queues `q0` and `q1` get bound each with 10 points in the hash space to the exchange `e` which means they'll each get roughly the same number of messages.
-The queues `q2` and `q3` however, get 20 points each which means they'll each get roughly the same number of messages too, but that will be approximately twice as many as `q0` and `q1`.
-We then publish 100,000 messages to our exchange with random routing keys.
+As you can see, the queues `q0` and `q1` get bound each with 10 points in the hash space to the exchange `e` which means they'll each get roughly the same number of routing keys.
+The queues `q2` and `q3` however, get 20 points each which means they'll each get roughly the same number of routing keys too, but that will be approximately twice as many as `q0` and `q1`.
+We then publish 100,000 messages to our exchange with random routing keys, the queues will get their share of messages roughly equal to the binding keys ratios.
 After this has completed, running `rabbitmqctl list_queues` should show that the messages have been distributed approximately as desired.

 Note the `routing_key`s in the bindings are numbers-as-strings.
 This is because AMQP specifies the routing_key must be a string.